matteoferla/MichelaNGLo-protein-analysis/README.md

 If you are interested in the gene/protein name synonyms to uniprot mapping files see [Name synomyms to Uniprot](https://github.com/matteoferla/Name-synomyms-to-Uniprot).

+If you want human protein and don't want to generate the data (i.e. by running `create.py`) see [human protein](https://github.com/matteoferla/MichelaNGLo-human-protein-data).

+For installation instructions see relevant sections in [Michelanglo deployment](https://github.com/matteoferla/MichelaNGLo-app/blob/master/git_docs/deploy.md).

 ### files within protein module

 The `michelanglo_protein` module contains a `.generate` subfolder.